All Episodes

 But then he insisted the process will be a lot different under President Trump than Obama because Obama, quote, weaponized the shutdowns for political purposes.

-Trump is gonna prevent that.
+Trump is going to prevent that.

-And he continued from an OMB perspective, because we're involved in managing a lapse or a shutdown.
+And he continued, from an OMB perspective, because we're involved in managing a lapse or a shutdown.

 We want to make folks understand that it will look a lot different than it did under the previous administration.